nrc4867/webcheckers/docs/DesignDoc.md

 ### Acceptance Testing
 Currently there are 5 user stories that have passed all their acceptance criteria tests.
-There are currently 3 user stories that are part of the MVP, that have yet to be tested.
-There hasn't been failures and likewise any concerns.
+This includes sign-in, start a game, move, capture and king There are currently 3 user stories that are part of the MVP, that have yet to be tested because they have not been fully implemented.
+These are jump, resign and rematch.
+The enhancments have not been implemented either and thus not been tests.
+There hasn't been any failures and likewise any concerns.

 ### Unit Testing and Code Coverage